Scroll down to see common questions answered. Please email info@elkhorngathering.com for any further questions you may have.

 Our plan is to continue meeting each year, growing and practicing earth based skills, creating memories and nurturing our connection to the land and with each other, our larger tribal family and community.

-2024 will be our second year ….we anticipate it to be around 200 attendees and to grow organically over the years, we are a new gathering and adapting to the needs of our community as we go!
-Any ideas and feedback will be welcome and considered, email info@elkhorngathering.com
+2026 will be our 4th year ….we anticipate it to be around 200 attendees and to grow organically over the years, we are a new gathering and adapting to the needs of our community as we go!

 Please read questions and answers below for more details about what to expect: